 - Archive Database: Select the database tables to include in the package archive

-- Installer Presets: Preset that you can specify for the Installer file so that it will be populated during the install.
-(These fields are optional, and you can fill them during the time of the install.)
+- Installer Presets: Preset that you can specify for the Installer file so that it will be populated during the installation.
+(These fields are optional, and you can fill them during the time of the installation.)

 Fill in the required fields and click the “Next” button to continue.

 The plugin will scan your WordPress website based on the parameters you defined in step 1.

 The scan looks to see if the package creation can proceed smoothly.
 Some warnings can cause issues while building your package.

 If everything looks good, click on the Build button to continue.

 If you have a large website with thousands of media files and see size errors in step two, it’s likely that the Duplicator might not be able to create archive files for you.

 The best workaround is to exclude [wp-uploads] folders from the archive files.
 You can manually download the Uploads folder from the existing host and upload the folder in /wp-content once you have moved your website.

 To exclude the Uploads folder, expand the Archive tab and Enable File filters.
 Enter the path to the Uploads folder in the box or simply click on [wp-uploads] link on top of the box and Duplicator will enter the path of the folder for you.